WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

   type: MemoryDataSet
 ```

-> 🔥 use the kedro cli to automatically fill in any missing datasets from the
+> 🔥 use the kedro cli to fill in any missing datasets from the automatically
 > catalog.

 ## make a versioned dataset

-Kedro has scaffolded `MemoryDataSet`'s for us.
+Kedro has scaffolded `MemoryDataSet` 's for us.
 We will convert them to the
 appropriate dataset type and turn on versioning for our `int` layer, which is
 the first point we save in our environment.